the1lab/1lab/src/1Lab/Univalence.lagda.md

-One useful consequence of $(A \equiv B) \simeq (A \simeq B)$[^2] is that the type of _equivalences_ satisfies [the same induction principle] as the type of _equalities_.
+One useful consequence of $(A \equiv B) \simeq (A \simeq B)$[^2] is that the type of _equivalences_ satisfies [the same induction principle] as the type of _identifications_.
 By analogy with how path induction can be characterised as contractibility of singletons and transport, “equivalence induction” can be characterised as transport and contractibility of _singletons up to equivalence_: